jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-23.md

-+++
+---
+title: "Free Trade for Ireland"
+linkTitle: "Chapter 23"
-title=  "Free Trade for Ireland" heading=  "Chapter 23" description=  "Adam Smith's stance for Free Trade for Ireland" date=  2015-09-08 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-22" linkbtext=  "Chapter 22" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-24" linkftext=  "Chapter 23"
+description: "Adam Smith's stance for Free Trade for Ireland"
-+++
+date: 2015-08-12
+author: "Rae"
+image: "/covers/life.jpg"
+---

 In 1779, Smith was consulted by the Government on the probable effects of the contemplated concession of free trade to Ireland.